manugrb/alternative-solarmax-display/README.md

 # alternative-solarmax-display
-A simple website to display more intersting information about your solarmax solar system
+A simple website to display more intersting information about your solar panels with a solarmax power inverter